jackjliew/ai-openscale/wos-insight-overview.md

 Each tile provides a summary of monitoring activity for that deployment.
 Note that the `Call Center Routing` deployment tile shows no issues, indicating a fairly stable, accurate model.

-## Fairness, quality, performance, accuracy, and analytics insights
+## Fairness, quality, performance, and analytics insights
 {: #it-ov}

 Select any of the individual deployment tiles to view more details about that deployment.
 Monitoring data for individual deployments displays in a series of charts.
 The charts track metrics, such as fairness, average requests per minute, and accuracy over days, weeks, or months.